-- 1. Chair, Excellencies, Member States, Civil Society, Observers, and Partners in the Global HIV Response, this statement is delivered by the ILO on behalf of the Cosponsors. - 2.
+- 1. Chair, Excellencies, Member States, civil society, observers, and partners in the global HIV response, this statement is delivered by the ILO on behalf of the Cosponsors. - 2.
 At the outset, we wish to acknowledge the invaluable contributions of the UNDP Administrator Achim Steiner and UNFPA Executive Director Natalia Kanem, both of whom will be stepping down this year.
 We extend our heartfelt gratitude and wish them every success in their future endeavours. - 3.
 2025 has been one of the most challenging years in the history of the Joint Programme on HIV/AIDS.
-As CCO Chair, we are providing stewardship at a time of sharp funding cuts, disrupted HIV services, intensified pushback against human rights and gender equality, shrinking civic space, and growing hostility toward marginalized groups, all compounded by climate shocks, conflicts, high cost of living, job insecurity, food insecurity and humanitarian emergencies, among others.
+As CCO Chair, we are providing stewardship at a time of sharp funding cuts, disrupted HIV services, intensified pushback against human rights and gender equality, shrinking civic space, and growing hostility toward marginalized groups-all compounded by climate shocks, conflicts, high cost of living, job and food insecurity, and humanitarian emergencies, among others.
 Despite these difficulties, Cosponsors remain focused on working towards the end of AIDS by 2030. - 4.
 This report will address the Joint Programme's response to the recommendations of the UNAIDS High-Level Panel, the next Global AIDS Strategy (2026-2031), UBRAF implementation and the restructuring of the UNAIDS Secretariat and Cosponsors within the broader context of the UN80 reform agenda.